Gold Star Studios

 Gold Star Studios was an independent recording studio located in Hollywood, California.
-In its entire history, Gold Star was one of the most successful commercial recording studios in the world.
+In its entire history, Gold Star was one of the most successful independent commercial recording studios in the world.

-Founded by David S. Gold and Stan Ross and opened in October 1950, Gold Star Recording Studios was located at 6252 Santa Monica Boulevard near the corner of Vine Street in Hollywood, the studio name was a combination of the names of the two owners—(Dave) GOLD and STA(n) R(oss).
-The studio was renowned for its unique custom-designed recording equipment, which was designed and built by Gold, and for its echo chambers (also designed and built by Gold), which were utilised heavily by producers, most notably, Phil Spector.
+Founded by David S. Gold and Stan Ross and opened in October 1950, Gold Star Recording Studios was located at 6252 Santa Monica Boulevard near the corner of Vine Street in Hollywood, the studio name was a combination of the names of the two owners.
+The studio was known for its custom recording equipment designed and built by Gold.

-Many big bands and orchestras recorded at Gold Star.
-Band leader Phil Carreon and Vocalist Ray Vasquez recorded at the facility in the 1950s.

 Peak years

 In the mid-1950s, aspiring pop star and future record producer Phil Spector began hanging out at local studios, including Gold Star, hoping to learn about recording.
 He eventually gained the confidence of Gold Star's house producer-engineer Stan Ross, who took Spector under his wing and taught him the basics of record production.
 In the early 1960s, Spector used Gold Star as the venue for most of his "Wall of Sound" recordings.
 It was also used for many important recordings by the Beach Boys, including portions of their 1966 LP Pet Sounds, the international #1 hit "Good Vibrations", and recordings for the aborted Smile project.

 The studio was known for its echo chambers.
 According to Gold, who designed the chambers after years of research and experimentation, they were built in an area of about 20 ft × 20 ft and were complementary trapezoids 18 ft long.
 The walls were thick, specially-formulated cement plaster on heavy isolation forms.
 Entry into the chambers was through a series of 2 ft by 2 ft doors, and the opening was only about 20 in wide and high.

 Gold Star was responsible for what is believed to be the first commercial use of the production technique called flanging, which was featured on the single "The Big Hurt" by Toni Fisher, written and produced by Wayne Shanklin, who also originated the flanging technique.
 This was done by placing his thumb on the "flange" of the recording tape reel during vocal playback, which caused the flanging effect when mixed in with the original vocal track.
-Another of Gold's innovations was a small transmitter that allowed him to broadcast mixes so that they could be picked up on a nearby car radio, which was especially important to recording artists in the era when AM radio was the dominant broadcast medium.
+Another of Gold's innovations was a small transmitter that could broadcast mixes over the airwaves, allowing the production team to check the sound on a nearby car’s AM radio, the dominant broadcast medium of the day.